TriageLogic’s New Protocols Lecture

 Our new lecture that is up in the Learning Center is a continuation of Navigating Protocols.
 This covers Steps 3, 4, and 5.
 Beginning with Step 3: Collecting a brief Personal Medical History (PMH) – this information is critical in determining the safest disposition for your patient.
 Step 4: Letting the patient talk– Give the patient 1-2 minutes to tell you what is going on, you can obtain valuable information about the patient and current symptoms.
 This lecture ends with one of the most important aspects of a triage call.
 Step 5: Documenting – It is an essential part of any nurse’s day.
 It is critical to write down an accurate yet concise record of why the patient is calling.

-If you are a nurse or healthcare professional, we strongly encourage you to go to our learning center and sign up today.
+If you are a nurse or healthcare professional, we strongly encourage you to go to our learning center and watch all the courses.
 It’s free and contains a lot of helpful information that can contribute to your continuing education.
-You can also receive the TriageLogic certification after completing the course.

 Watch this short video on Protocols.